Mach Loop Experience

 The above workshops can be booked separately or as a package.
-20% Off your total bill if you book more than 1 day.
+20% Off your total bill if you book more than one day.

 What is the Mach Loop?

-The Mach Loop is a military low fly zone located in Wales.
-The Loop forms a small part of the larger Military area know as LFA7.
+The Mach Loop is a military low-fly zone located in Wales.
+The Loop forms a small part of the larger Military area known as LFA7.
 Military aircraft routinely fly through the loop as part of their low-level training.